Parc Jean-Drapeau unveils summer fun

 To make the best of our too-short Montreal summers, there are some nearby activities that deserve a spot on everyone’s to-do list.
-For a staycation that will have you soaking up every second of the season, head over to Jean-Drapeau Park where families can enjoy a swim at the beach, splash about in the pool, rent a watercraft, or just chill out with a picnic under the trees.
+For a staycation that will have you soaking up every second of the season, head over to Parc Jean-Drapeau where families can enjoy a swim at the beach, splash about in the pool, rent a watercraft, or just chill out with a picnic under the trees.
 Whatever your pleasure, the park has something for all interests and ages.

 An array of summer activities to suit every taste

 Get your sunscreen out, because The Aquatic Complex has opened for the summer season.
 The large recreation pool welcomes families on the weekend of June 12 and 13, and then every day as of June 19.